Information For Current PhD Students

-Now that your defense date, time, and location have been provided to the Rackham Graduate School’s Academic Records and Dissertations area, you must email your abstract text (of 275 words or less) and a nice picture of you (in .jpg format) to email@example.com for your CSE defense flyer at least ten business days prior to your defense date.
-The abstract text that you submit should appear in the main body of your email (and not in Drive or any other shared online format, including those that require permission for access).
+Now that your defense date, time, and location have been provided to the Rackham Graduate School’s Academic Records and Dissertations area, you must email the following information to email@example.com for your CSE defense flyer at least ten business days prior to your defense date:

 Completing degree requirements